What is a secured loan against a property, and how do they work? This guide explores everything you need to know.

 The reason for this is that, from a lender’s point of view, the value of your property could decrease, effectively putting you in negative equity.
 The maximum amount you can borrow all boils down to the lender’s LTV.

-While credit history doesn’t play a major role in a lender’s decision on whether or not to approve your secured homeowner loan, it will affect the loan amount you’re approved for.
+While credit history doesn’t play a major role in a lender’s decision on whether or not to approve your secured home loan, it will affect the loan amount you’re approved for.
 If your credit score is too low, the LTV available to you might be lower than for someone with good credit.

-Ensure that the mortgage lender you’re borrowing from is licensed and regulated by the Financial Conduct Authority.
+You should ensure the mortgage lender you’re borrowing from is licensed and regulated by the Financial Conduct Authority.
 The lender should also appear in the Financial Services Register, which is maintained and updated by the Financial Conduct Authority.

 Your credit score matters to lenders when assessing whether or not to approve you for a loan, but not to the extent you might think.